Skip to content

 Start Date

-370 Results
+375 Results

 View

-Thyroid Things You Need To Know (Online Class)
+Thyroid Things You Need To Know

 Mind & Body

 If you currently take thyroid medication but are still gaining weight and still have a variety of symptoms, there’s more you need to know.
 Fatigue, weight gain, depression, anxiety, rising cholesterol levels, inability to focus, thinning hair, digestive problems, abnormal blood pressure, reduced sex drive, and heart palpitations are only some of the symptoms.
 In this workshop, we’ll discuss how thyroid function can make any illness worse; the 5 things that need to be measured, but usually aren’t; why the #1 thyroid replacement may not be helping you; connection between thyroid, fibromyalgia and arthritis; foods that help or hinder; commonly misunderstood rules of how and when to take thyroid meds; environmental triggers and info you need to discuss with your doctor.
 This workshop is a source of information only and should by no means be considered a substitute for the advice of a qualified medical professional.
+Registration for all class sessions closes 3 days before the start date.
+Late Registration: If you miss the deadline but are still interested, you can contact the Community Ed office by emailing us at CommunityEd@isd623.org or calling: 651-604-3770.
+Space may be limited, but we'll try our best to accommodate late registrations.
+Refund Policy If you need to cancel your registration, in order to receive a refund, you must notify Roseville Area Schools Community Education at least one (1) week prior to start date of the class/event/camp/activity, and that I will be issued a refund minus a $5 service charge.
+Registrations are not refunded in the event of a weather cancellation.

-Winter/Spring 2025
+Winter/Spring 2026

 Popular